spluta/MMMAudio/README.md

 ## Credits

-Created by Sam Pluta and Ted Moore.
+Created by Sam Pluta and authored by Sam Pluta and Ted Moore.

 This repository includes a recording of "Shiverer" by Eric Wubbels as the default sample.
 This was performed by Eric Wubbels and Erin Lesser and recorded by Jeff Snyder.